 3. How do I arrange my transfer event?

-The Director of Studies will make the arrangements for transfer events.
+Your Lead Supervisor will make the arrangements for transfer events.
 You will need to submit your transfer report seven days in advance of the event.

 4. How do I view the schedule of training and book a place?